Frederick Delius: Recordings

 The first recordings of Delius's works, in 1927, were conducted by Beecham for the Columbia label: the "Walk to the Paradise Garden" interlude from A Village Romeo and Juliet, and On Hearing the First Cuckoo in Spring, performed by the orchestra of the Royal Philharmonic Society.
 These began a long series of Delius recordings under Beecham that continued for the rest of the conductor's life.
 He was not alone, however; Geoffrey Toye in 1929–30 recorded Brigg Fair, In a Summer Garden, Summer Night on the River and the "Walk to the Paradise Garden".
 Fenby recounts that on his first day in Grez, Jelka played Beecham's First Cuckoo recording.
 In May 1934, when Delius was close to death, Fenby played him Toye's In a Summer Garden, the last music, Fenby says, that Delius ever heard.
 By the end of the 1930s Beecham had issued versions for Columbia of most of the main orchestral and choral works, together with several songs in which he accompanied the soprano Dora Labbette on the piano.
-By 1936 Columbia and HMV had issued recordings of Violin Sonatas 1 and 2, the Elegy and Caprice, and of some of the shorter works.
+By 1936 Columbia and His Master's Voice (HMV) had issued recordings of Violin Sonatas 1 and 2, the Elegy and Caprice, and of some of the shorter works.

 Full recordings of the operas were not available until after the Second World War.
 Once again Beecham, now with the HMV label, led the way, with A Village Romeo and Juliet in 1948, performed by the new Royal Philharmonic Orchestra and Chorus.
 Later versions of this work include those of Meredith Davies for EMI in 1971, Charles Mackerras for Argo in 1989, and a German-language version conducted by Klauspeter Seibel in 1995.
 Beecham's former protégé Norman Del Mar recorded a complete Irmelin for BBC Digital in 1985.
 In 1997 EMI reissued Meredith Davies's 1976 recording of Fennimore and Gerda, which Richard Hickox conducted in German the same year for Chandos.
 Recordings of all the major works, and of many of the individual songs, have been issued at regular intervals since the Second World War.
 Many of these recordings have been issued in conjunction with the Delius Society, which has prepared various discographies of Delius's recorded music.